cloudfoundry/cf-networking-release/docs/configuration.md

 - `cf_networking.network`: The address block for the entire VXLAN network.
   Corresponds to the flannel configuration value `Network`.
 Defaults to `10.255.0.0/16`

-- `cf_networking.subnet_size`: The size, in bits, of the mask for the per-cell subnets.
+- `cf_networking.subnet_prefix_length`: The length, in bits, of the mask for the per-cell subnets.
   Corresponds to the flannel configuration value `SubnetLen`.
+  Must be less than 31 but larger than the prefix length for `network`.
 Defaults to `24`.

 **Note**: the `cf_networking.network` property is consumed by two BOSH jobs: `garden-cni` and `cni-flannel`.
 If you intend to customize the network, you must set this property on both jobs.